The Art of Travelling Light

 Food-wise, Bobbie takes, “Bread, butter, cheese, small tins of tuna, fresh or powdered milk, soup, apples or any fruit that is easy to eat while driving and to store.
 When on-site in Spain, I go to local markets and buy fresh fruit like kiwi, oranges, grapes, strawberries and avocados, which are all so much cheaper than in England.
 I also take dog and cat food, treats and bowls.”

-For the rest of the camping kit and clothes, Bobbie takes, “The Porta-Potti. and chemical sachets – easier than liquid to store safely.
+For the rest of the camping kit and clothes, Bobbie takes, “The Porta-Potti and chemical sachets – easier to store safely than liquid.
 A warm sleeping bag with liner, which is so easy to wash while I’m away, or a duvet in its cover, so that if it’s warm I can just use the duvet cover.
 I pack nightwear that I would be happy to wear in public, in case of emergencies, or just for going to the site facilities.
 Like most people, I take flip-flops to wear in campsite showers.”

 There’s not much time to watch TV

 For entertainment, Bobbie takes, “Books and DVDs, an iPad and a 12V TV.
 Campsites will often rent you a TV lead if there’s no signal.
 You can organise expat VPN (or other providers) for secure use of the internet and to watch British TV, for about £5 per month.
 You can also download Mobdro on tablets to watch TV, but this can be inconsistent and freeze and buffer, especially during sports events.
 Usually there’s not much time to watch TV, as people are mostly very friendly and you could be out; entertaining or being entertained for many days and nights of the week.
 Equally you can spend time exploring, or just chilling.”